County Guide

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

 Lee County is the Fort Myers-Cape Coral metropolitan area on Florida's southwest Gulf Coast.
-With roughly 780,000 residents, Lee County is one of Florida's five most populous counties and has been among the fastest-growing large counties in the country for the past two decades.
+With approximately 780,000 residents, Lee County ranks among Florida's five most populous counties and has been among the fastest-growing large counties in the country for two decades.
 Fort Myers is the county seat; Cape Coral is the largest city.
-The county has a large retiree population concentrated in the beach communities, barrier islands, and master-planned retirement communities, alongside a growing working-age population in Cape Coral and southern Lee County.
+Lee County has a significant retiree and seasonal population alongside a growing working-age population, particularly in Cape Coral's rapid expansion corridor.

 Key takeaways

-• Lee County Clerk portal provides broad document-level access under Florida's Sunshine Law.
+• leeclerk.org covers all Lee County circuit and county court records under Florida's Sunshine Law.

-• Hurricane Ian (September 2022) caused major address disruption in Fort Myers Beach and Sanibel Island — database addresses for those communities may be pre-Ian and no longer current.
+• Hurricane Ian (September 2022) created a permanent address disruption for Fort Myers Beach (33931) and Sanibel Island (33957) — pre-October 2022 database addresses for those communities may be invalid.

 Lee County quick facts